datarootsio/transforming-tabular-data/post.md

 ## Code Comfort

 Lastly, let's look at the interface the libraries expose. __Pandas__ has by far the largest API surface, often offering __multiple ways__ to achieve the same result [2].
-In my experience this does help brute forcing your way to a solution, but it can also be confusing and lead to inconsistent code. __Polars is more opinionated__ in this regard, offering a _consistent and predictable_ API ([Polars Philosophy](https://pola-rs.github.io/polars-book/user-guide/#philosophy)).
+In my experience this does help to brute force your way to a solution, but it can also be confusing and lead to inconsistent code. __Polars is more opinionated__ in this regard, offering a _consistent and predictable_ API ([Polars Philosophy](https://pola-rs.github.io/polars-book/user-guide/#philosophy)).
 While sometimes more verbose, Polars code can be more readable as a result.
+As you could guess from the name it does of course borrow most concepts from Pandas, so if you're already familiar with Pandas, you'll feel right at home.
+If you're not, the __learning curve__ will no doubt be steeper.

 As for __PyArrow__: its __low-level__ Arrow core really shines through.
 This encourages you to think in the same column-oriented way that data is processed internally.
 Operations on your data are also more explicit, which – for better or worse – uncovers abstractions that higher level libraries provide.